midonet/midonet/docs/actors-model.md

 from the `DatapathController`, it checks to see if there's already a simulation outstanding for this flow, and defers the packet if so.<sup>1</sup>
-If not, it spawns off a `SimulationProcess` actor which performs the networking simulation and returns the packet changes to perform for that flow.
+If not, it spawns off a `Coordinator` actor which performs the networking simulation and returns the packet changes to perform for that flow.
 When a simulation returns, the `SimulationController` instructs the `DatapathController` to install a rule implementing the